2graphic/sinap-core/README.md

 ## Plugin Architecture
 **TODO: Dyllon, describe the overall structure of an plugin, being a directory with some package.json**

+For a more complete picture of how to make a plugin, visit the readmes for the Typescript and Python loaders (linked to in the introduction).

 ## Model

 `Model` is the class that manages Sinap's representation of a graph.